Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: IMPLEMENT KEY FUNCTIONS

 \subsection{Conditional Branching}

-Conditional branching is an essential operation in computer design, since it enables the processor to make decisions and execute different paths of code based on the evaluation of conditions (the flag), thereby allowing for more complex and adaptable program flow.
+Conditional branching is an essential operation in computer design since it enables the processor to make decisions and execute different paths of code based on the evaluation of conditions (the flag), thereby allowing for more complex and adaptable program flow.
 We present our design for conditional branching via \ReLUMLP as follows: \begin{lemma}[Conditional Branching, Informal Version of Lemma~\ref{lem:conditional_branching}] Let \ReLUMLP be defined as Definition~\ref{def:relu_mlp}.
-Let $n$ denote the number of data in the memory.
+Let $n$ be the number of data in the memory.
 For $i \in [n]$, each data $v_i \in \{ \pm 1 \}$.
 Let the address vector $a_i \in \{\pm 1\}^{\log(n)}$.
+Then, a $4$-layer \ReLUMLP can emulate the ``conditional branching'' operation. \end{lemma}